mysql/mysql-utilities/doc/man/mysqlreplicate.rst

                  --slave=<user>[:<passwd>]@<host>[:<port>][:<socket>]
                  [[--help | --version] | --quiet |
                  --verbose | --testdb=<test database> | --pedantic
-                 --rpl_user=<uid:passwd> | --master-log-file=<log_file> |
+                 --rpl-user=<uid:passwd> | --master-log-file=<log_file> |
                  --master-log-pos=<pos> | --start-from-beginning]

 DESCRIPTION
 -----------

-This utility permits an administrator to start replication among two servers.
-The user provides login information to the slave and provides connection information for connecting to the master.
+This utility permits an administrator to start replication from one server (the master) to another (the slave).
+The user provides login information for the slave and connection information for connecting to the master.

-You can also specify a database to be used to test replication as well as a unix socket file for connecting to a master running on a local host.
+You can also specify a database to be used to test replication as well as a Unix socket file for connecting to a master running on a local host.

-The utility will report conditions where the storage engines on the master and the slave differ.
-Warnings are issued by default or you can use the --pedantic option to require the storage engines to be the same on both the master and slave.
-This would include not only that both servers have the same storage engines enabled but also that the default storage engine is the same.
+The utility report conditions where the storage engines on the master and the slave differ.
+Warnings are issued by default or you can use the :option:`--pedantic` option to require storage engines to be the same on the master and slave.
+This means that both servers have the same storage engines enabled and the same default storage engine.

-Furthermore, the utility will also report a warning if the InnoDB storage engine differs from the master and slave.
+Furthermore, the utility reports a warning if the InnoDB storage engine differs from the master and slave.
 Similarly, :option:`--pedantic` requires the InnoDB storage engine to the be the same on the master and slave.

+The :option:`-vv` option displays any discrepancies between the storage engines and InnoDB values, with or without the :option:`--pedantic` option.

-The utility will setup replication to start from the current binary log file and position of the master.
-However, you can instruct the utility to start from the beginning of recorded events by using the :option:`--start-from-beginning` option.
-You can also provide a binary log file from the master with the :option:`--master-log-file` option which will start replication from the first event in that binary log file.
+The utility sets up replication to start from the current binary log file and position of the master.
+However, you can start from the beginning of recorded events by using the :option:`--start-from-beginning` option.
+You can also provide a binary log file from the master with the :option:`--master-log-file` option, which will start replication from the first event in that binary log file.
 Or you can start replication from a specific binary log file and position with the :option:`--master-log-file` and :option:`--master-log-pos` options.
 In summary, replication can be started